-Here, we propose a way of engineering the linear polarisation in inorganic polariton condensates in situ and by all-optical means.
-Shaping the non-resonant excitation laser profile, we control the orientation of the condensate spin on the equatorial plane of the Poincaré sphere.
-The effect is attributed to the interplay between TE-TM splitting [15, 114] of the cavity modes and the orientation of the optical trap on the sample; the condensate always adopts a high degree of linear polarisation perpendicular to its major axis.
+Here, we propose a way of engineering the linear polarisation in inorganic polariton condensates in situ and by an all-optical means.
+By shaping the non-resonant excitation laser profile, we can control the orientation of the condensate spin on the equatorial plane of the Poincaré sphere.
+The effect is attributed to the interplay between TE-TM splitting [13, 113] of the cavity modes, and the orientation of the optical trap on the sample; the condensate always adopts a high degree of linear polarisation perpendicular to its major axis.
 We also investigate a dyad of such elliptical condensates and find several exotic polarisation regimes in the coupled system.